Rocky Mountaineer Train Trip

 When you talk about the best life experiences, Canada’s Rocky Mountains are one of the first to come to mind.
 Travelling through these mountains is a visual feast with clean pungent mountain air, brilliant colours, soaring snow capped peaks that your mind can barely comprehend.

 Whether Summertime or Xmas, or whether you’re coming from London UK, China, Los Angeles or Toronto, The Rocky Mountaineer promises to be one of world’s best train trips and travel experiences of a lifetime.

-While Cuba, Costa Rica, Cancun, Cabos San Lucas, Hawaii, and San Diego beckon, in summer, there is no comparing the experience of travelling from Vancouver to Calgary which happen to be two of the best, modern cities on the planet.
+While Cuba, Costa Rica, Cancun, Cabo San Lucas, Hawaii, and San Diego beckon, in summer, there is no comparing the experience of travelling from Vancouver to Calgary which happens to be two of the best, modern cities on the planet.
 Your expereince will be so ridiculously rich, you won’t want to sleep.

 The award-winning Rocky Mountaineer offers over 65 Canadian vacation packages and four unique rail routes.
 This world-renowned, luxurious train travels by daylight through the wild beauty of Canada’s West and is the best way to experience the majestic Canadian Rockies.

 The company has continually improved the unique variety of vacation packages and offers 65 today.
 The Rocky Mountaineer Rocky Mountain tour I’m describing below is a whirlwind tour but you can go back in future sometime by car and do a 2 week immersion in 3 great Canadian Rockies routes that include Lake Louise, Banff Park, Rogers Pass, Yoho Park, and the Okanagan.